 Be wary of information overload on the internet: Trying to comprehend it all is just like multitasking—the brain can’t figure out what’s important.
 A study published in 2019 in World Psychiatry found that high-levels of internet use has a negative impact on the brain.
 The never-ending stream of prompts and notifications encourages us to constantly divide our attention.
 Then, in turn, may reduce our capacity for maintaining concentration on a single task.
 Read more about the one surprising internet habit that could put your brain at risk of dementia.

 One good habit is not enough

 Perhaps the best advice for brain health is that you can’t latch onto one thing and expect it to protect you from cognitive decline.
-Research from Finland suggests that a comprehensive program giving patients guidance on everything from diet and exercise to brain training and the management of metabolic risk factors could better prevent cognitive decline.
+A study published in 2015 in The Lancet suggests that a comprehensive program giving patients guidance on everything from diet and exercise to brain training and the management of metabolic risk factors could better prevent cognitive decline.
 Compared to people in the control group (who lived life as they normally would), the intervention group scored 83 percent higher on tests of critical thinking, and they could problem solve 150 percent faster.
-Doing this one simple thing will make your brain start craving better habits.
+Check out the 10 ways your brain changes as you get older.